LMathers00/Calculator/README.md

 The javascript is very heavily commented to explain what each of the sections of code does The scss is sorted nicely into sub files stored away in a folder

-I started by writing pseudo code out on my ipad and sketching designs etc I then moved onto coding the simplistic stuff like clickable buttons and worked my way through to the harder stuff such as the functions, especially reduce to ensure functionality
 If i were to go further on this i would begin to add features similar to a scientific calculator such as square root to sine and cosine etc

 The +/- button works but only as a single parameter equation so presing '9' '+/-' '=' in that order would return '-9'